airbnb/synapse/README.md

 # Synapse #

-Synapse is AirBnB's new system for service discovery.
+Synapse is Airbnb's new system for service discovery.
 Synapse solves the problem of automated fail-over in the cloud, where failover via network re-configuration is impossible.
 The end result is the ability to connect internal services together in a scalable, fault-tolerant way.